LIVE MORE LIFE, BE MORE iIrish

 The Knights were already under pressure from the police, management and others in the community who were apprehensive of social change and the perceived anarchy that might arise as a result of the union’s efforts.
 The bombing brought on the demise of the Knights.

-Mary, believed that a man should make a wage that allowed women to stay at home, raise their families and care for the home.
-This view did not sit well with many of the female activists of the pre- nineteenth amendment days.
+Mary, believed that a man should make a wage that allowed women to stay at home, raise their families, and care for the home.
+This view did not sit well with many of the female activists of the pre-Nineteenth Amendment days.

 Suffrage and the Mine Workers

 It was more important to Mary to see the working class itself liberated.
-Although she was not against it, she remained uncommited to the sufferage movement.
-Mary became active in the United Mine Workers and involved in the Socialist Party of America as an organizer and an educator.
+Although she was not against it, she remained uncommitted to the sufferage movement.
+Mary became active in the United Mine Workers and was involved in the Socialist Party of America as an organizer and an educator.
 She was a gifted speaker, charismatic and very effective in delivering her message.

-Mary gained recognition for being able to organize the wives and children of the mine workers in demostrations and publicized their plight.
+Mary gained recognition for being able to organize the wives and children of the mine workers in demonstrations and publicized their plight.
 In 1902, she was arrested for ignoring an injunction banning meetings by striking workers.
 At her trial, West Virginia District Attorney Reese Blizzard pointed at her in the courtroom and said, “There sits the most dangerous woman in America; she comes into a state where peace and prosperity reign… crooks her finger and twenty thousand men lay down their tools and walk out.

 By the age of sixty, Mary had assumed the character of Mother Jones; she dressed in outdated black dresses and allowed others to assume she was older, and perhaps wiser, than her actual age.
 The workers she fought for, she refered to as “her boys.”